hasherwi/calculator/README.md

 - Add IAM permissions policy?
 - Add Lambda Custom Helper to Stack to empty S3 bucket on stack delete?
 - Expand S3 Uploader to support multiple files (so eventually less Python can be defined in the CFN template).
-- Throttle the Lambda function
+- Throttle the Lambda function.
+- Parameterize more things.